 Ever end up at a store you didn’t plan on stepping into, see that they have a huge sale going on, and completely brain fart on the supplies you need to restock?
 Happens to the best of us.
 Keep a running list in the Notes app of your phone so you’ll always know what to be on the lookout for in an impromptu shopping trip.

 4. Swap Supplies With Friends

 A lot of times, we have supplies we will probably never use.
 Maybe it’s a piece of patterned vinyl that came in sample bundle that’s not your style.
-And maybe it’s a roll of girly iron-on, and you’ve only got little boys.
+And maybe it’s several rolls of multicolor iron-on, but you prefer black and white.
 Hosting a supply swap is super fun if your friends are as crafty as you are, and you’ll get the high of shopping without even breaking out your credit card.